 For further information there are examples of current groups on the Scottish Public Network Services page of the Knowledge Hub or feel free to contact us to discuss how we might be able to help at email@example.com

-The Local Child Poverty Action Reports (LCPAR) national co-ordinator is liaising with local leads on issues and responses, as well as inputting to Public Health Scotland work on COVID-19.
+The Local Child Poverty Action Reports (LCPAR) national co-ordinator is liaising with local leads on issues and responsesto the impact of COVID 19 on child poverty, as well as working with Public Health Scotland on COVID-19.
 Discussions are ongoing with Scottish Government on the focus and timetable for LCPARs.
 In addition, discussions are ongoing to repurpose and increase flexibilities in the Parental Employment Support Fund to help parents increase their income through employment.

 We have recently launched a virtual peer support network for local child poverty lead officers in local authorities and health boards to allow them space to share their experiences, thoughts, ask questions and support each other.
 Meetings are planned to take place every 6- 8 weeks.